Christian Urff 2025 (updated text to a version of 2011)

 Example: If a summand on the calculation field is reduced by one, then:

-• the corresponding number is reduced (symbolic level),
+- the corresponding number is reduced (symbolic level),

-• the sum is reduced by one,
+- the sum is reduced by one,

-• At the same time, on the iconic level, a tile is removed from the twenty-field and
+- At the same time, on the iconic level, a tile is removed from the twenty-field and

-• the total visible quantity is reduced by one element.
+- the total visible quantity is reduced by one element.

 4. Realization of didactically valuable actions that are not objectively possible

-Example “Power of Five”: While it's not easy to place quantities in five-piece portions simultaneously on the physical twenty-square board, this is easily possible in a virtual one (Krauthausen, 1995, 2012).
-In the virtual twenty-square board, portions of five and one can be inserted.
-This allows the child to vividly experience that it's more effective (and requires fewer clicks) to combine six reversible tiles consisting of a five-piece and a single tile, rather than inserting six individual tiles.
+Example “Power of Five”: While it is not easy to simultaneously place quantities of five onto a physical twenty-square grid, this is quite possible virtually (Krauthausen, 1995, 2012).
+On a virtual twenty-square grid, portions of five and one can be inserted.
+This allows the child to experience firsthand that it is more efficient (and requires fewer "clicks") to assemble six counters from a five-square and a single counter, rather than inserting six single counters.

 5. Adaptive support and differentiated learning paths